Renting vs buying in Kathmandu: the spreadsheet most people skip

 Annual rent escalation: 10% (worst case), 5% (negotiated)

-That is it.
-There is no maintenance line, no registration line, no opportunity cost on the deposit (it's small).
+That's it.
+No maintenance line, no registration line, no opportunity cost on the deposit (it's small enough to ignore).

 Year 1 cash cost of renting: रू 4.8 lakh.